 How HBase Treats Data

-HBase is an open-source non-relational distributed database, developed as an adjunct to the Hadoop project.
+HBase is an open-source non-relational distributed database, developed as an adjunct to the Hadoop development project.
 It runs over a Hadoop HDFS file system or Apache Alluxio, and was derived originally from the architecture of Google Bigtable.
 It can run both ad-hoc queries and batch processing via MapReduce.

 HBase Data Model